-- 99% of electricity production in Norway is from low cost hydropower so using EVs is a cost effective way to reduce CO2 emissions (unlike countries that source electricity mostly from burning coal and gas).
+- 99% of electricity production in Norway is from low-cost hydropower so using EVs is a cost-effective way to reduce CO2 emissions (unlike countries that source electricity mostly from burning coal and gas).

-- Norway is terrible location for solar PV so adopting EVs among a cheap hydropower infrastructure is the right solution for Norway.
+- Norway is a terrible location for solar PV so adopting EVs among a cheap hydropower infrastructure is the right solution for Norway.

 - Because Norway has time limits on purchase incentives, Norway encouraged people to junk existing functional vehicles and replace today with EVs.
-This, however, results in excess lifetime CO2 emissions due to the manufacturing and disposal energy consumption issues versus driving existing vehicles as long as possible to reduce their overall, lifetime energy use and CO2 emissions.
+This, however, results in excess lifetime CO2 emissions due to the manufacturing and disposal energy consumption issues issues versus driving existing vehicles as long as possible to reduce their overall, lifetime energy use and CO2 emissions.

-So yes, EVs can be successful in any country with pre-existing cheap, non CO2-producing power and where 50% or more of the EVs’ purchase price is subsidized by the government.
+So yes, EVs can be successful in any country with pre-existing cheap, non-CO2-producing power and where 50% or more of the EVs’ purchase price is subsidized by the government.
 This model surely works in all countries!
 Not.